Charles C. Nott

 About the author

-Born in Schenectady, New York, in 1827, Charles C. Nott studied at Union College, read law in Albany, and built a legal career in New York City.
-During the Civil War he served in the Union Army, where he became a colonel, adding a major chapter of military service to an already varied public life.
+Born in Schenectady, New York, in 1827, Charles Cooper Nott studied at Union College and went on to read law in Albany before building a legal career in New York City.
+During the Civil War, he served in the Union Army and was wounded at the Battle of Fredericksburg.